PyFstat/PyFstat/README.md

 The scripts require a path to ephemeris files in order to use the `lalpulsar.ComputeFstat` module.
-This can either be specified when initialising each search, or more simply by placing a file `~/.pyfstat.conf` into your home directory which looks like
+This can either be specified when initialising each search (as one of the arguments), or simply by placing a file `~/.pyfstat.conf` into your home directory which looks like

 ```
 earth_ephem = '/home/<USER>/lalsuite-install/share/lalpulsar/earth00-19-DE421.dat.gz'